abdurahim50/LinuxWorld-Placement-Oriented-Devops/Ansible.md

 ___________________________________________________________________________________________________________________________________________________________________

 # Solution
-From the instruction, we are create an ansible playbook to automate the creation of the **deploy user** with a custom home directory and the **deploy group** on all servers.The playbook will handle creating the group if it doesn't exist, setting up the user, and adding the user to the group.
+From the instruction, we are going to create an ansible playbook to automate the creation of the **deploy user** with a custom home directory and the **deploy group** on all servers.The playbook will handle creating the group if it doesn't exist, setting up the user, and adding the user to the group.

 1. Create the Playbook and save the content into a file **deploy_user_setup.yml**
 ```